 Chenango Top String Tutorial

-The Chenango Top String is an eye-catching addition to your stick that brings a very tight channel into your stringing.
+The Chenango Top String is an eye-catching addition to your stick that brings a very tight pocket and channel into your stringing.
 A channel is a lane or rut created in the mesh meant to tug on the ball and slow down its release as you throw/shoot.
-By slowing the release you can make a very precise stick for direct passing and shooting.
+By slowing the release you can make a very precise stick for direct passing and shooting

 So, why pull down the mesh?